gonchogsm/Mk3s_Idex/README.md

 ### Hardware
 - Prusa Mk3s.
 - Raspberry Pi.
 To run klipper.
-- Nema17 motor.
+- Nema17 motor with pulley.
 To move the extra extruder in the X axis.
 - Complete Mk3s extruder.
 Motor, gears, fans, hotend, etc.
 - Board to run the extra extruder and X motor.
 I used a SKR Pico that I already had but any other board should work as well.
 - 24v power supply.
 I used a 200W 24v power supply to power the SKR Pico as I didn't want to mess with the original power supply.